Car lovers do some weird things. For example, some folks use one cleaner for all their detailing needs.

 For the most part, you can adequately care for your car with just a few chemicals.
-Yet there seems to be an endless variety of products available, each with its own little twist.
+Yes, there’s a huge variety of products, each with its own little twist.

-I’ll explain the basics of car care chemicals so you can make better decisions about the products you choose.
+Here I’ll explain the basics of car care chemicals.
+Good decisions about the products we choose is a must!

 My job is to help you find and use what works.
-I regularly search Amazon.com for the best deals on quality car care products.
-I work hard to provide top quality advice and honest reviews of car care and detailing products.
-By browsing the site, you’ll find superior recommendations to get the most out of detailing your car.
+I search Amazon.com for the best deals.
+I also dish top quality advice and honest reviews of car care and detailing products.

 The Dirty Car Basics

 In the science of car detailing, dirt can be classified as organic, non-organic soil and petroleum soil.
 That’s it.